ChristopherBull/Clear-Links/README.md

 ## Build

 Use the Makefile with the command `make` to prepare this extension.
 Files are copied and prepared within the `dist/` directory.

+## The Design

+The extension has three layers:
+Background -> content-script -> injected-script

+The content script acts as a proxy for messages to the backend script.
+This is required for features that need access to `chrome.*` APIs under the more secure Chrome Manifest V3.